- 3 cups sifted all-purpose flour, plus more for dusting

 In a standing mixer fitted with the paddle, beat the butter at medium speed until light and creamy.
 Add the sugar and beat until fluffy, 4 minutes.
 Beat in the eggs, one at a time, scraping down the bowl.
 Beat in the dry ingredients in 3 batches, alternating with the milk mixture and scraping down the bowl.

-Scrape the batter into the pans.
+Mix 2 cups of the batter with the melted and cooled bittersweet chocolate.
+Scrape the remaining batter into the pans.
+Dollop the chocolate batter over the batter in the pans and swirl with a knife.
 Bake in the lower third of the oven for about 35 minutes, until springy.
 Let cool for 15 minutes, then run a knife around the edges and invert onto a rack.
 Peel off the paper, turn the cakes upright and cool completely.

+Melt the bittersweet chocolate in 1/4 cup of the heavy cream and let cool.
 In a standing mixer fitted with the whisk, beat the butter and egg yolk at medium-high speed until creamy.
 Beat in the sugar at low speed.
-Beat in the cream, vanilla and salt, then beat at medium-high speed until fluffy, 3 minutes longer.
+Beat in the remainder of the cream, vanilla, and salt, then beat at medium-high speed until fluffy, 3 minutes longer.
+Beat in the cooled chocolate cream.

 Spread 1 cup of frosting over a cake layer and top with the second layer; frost the top and sides.
 Let stand 1 hour; serve.